The Plagues of Housing insecurity

 The sixth, our Aging Housing Stock and seventh, its Disparate Impact on People with Disabilities: If your house or apartment building was built 75-100 years ago as most of the more affordable ones were, it probably has lead paint; It probably has other toxic chemical emissions; It is probably not accessible if you use a cane or wheelchair, the insulation if there is any probably wasn’t intended to be a sound barrier.
 Noise can really set off anxiety, paranoia and other symptoms of invisible disabilities and make relationships with nearby neighbors much more challenging.

-And, the 10th plague: NIMBY-ism, while I have actually seen less NIMBY-ism–not in my backyard generally in the Berkshires than anywhere I’ve work.
-When it gets specific, implicit bias raises its ugly head.
+And, the 10th plague: NIMBY-ism, while I have actually seen less NIMBY-ism (Not In My BackYard) generally in the Berkshires than anywhere I’ve worked When it gets specific, implicit bias raises its ugly head.
 Despite studies that show affordable housing –homeownership, apartments and, ideally, mixed income neighborhoods do NOT bring down property values, that is often the first “objective” criticism that’s levied.
 Followed by a desire to provide housing for “our own” which often translates to one or more versions of the other plagues.
 And I know second home owners get a bad rap in the Berkshires as well and are blamed for things far beyond their control but it’s safe to say that they do not face the same obstacles getting their homes built that Construct and other affordable housing developers do with ours.

 Faith followed up with action.
 Something Hevreh of the Southern Berkshires models ALL.
 THE.
 TIME.

 I’ll leave you with one thought to ponder, and upon which to act.
-What if, instead of “not in my backyard”, we said “Yes in my backyard”?
-Which, in many ways you have by passing on 41 Mahaiwe to Construct when you built here.
-With Jordan House across the street, Genesis House and Forest Springs up the road, with your support of not just Construct but BASIC, Berkshire Immigrant Center, Volunteers in Medicine, Warm Up the Winter –the list goes on and on.
-You have said, “Yes in my backyard” through your words, actions and definitely putting resources on the line.
-100s of individuals have benefited from the “yes in my backyard” actions that dot your history.
+What if, instead of “Not in my backyard," we said “Yes in my backyard?"
+Which, in many ways you have by passing on 41 Mahaiwe to Construct when you constructed Hevreh's Building; with Jordan House across the street, Genesis House and Forest Springs up the road, with your support of not just Construct but BASIC, Berkshire Immigrant Center, Volunteers in Medicine, Warm Up the Winter–the list goes on and on.
+You have said, “Yes in my backyard” through your words, actions, and definitely by putting resources on the line.
+Hundreds of individuals have benefited from the “Yes in my backyard” actions that dot your history.

 Hundreds, if not thousands, need that kind of action and commitment now.
 Will you join with all the hospitality you can muster; all the generosity at your command and all the experience of your ancestors and of your great faith itself and say, Yes in my backyard?
 I sincerely hope that the answer is yes, and will boldly guess that it is.
 Perhaps, it is for such a time as this that we are here.
 May it be so.